José Martí International Airport

 MVFR

-José Martí International Airport is currently reporting marginal VFR (MVFR) conditions with few clouds at 3,000 feet and 8 km visibility.
+José Martí International Airport is currently reporting marginal VFR (MVFR) conditions with clear skies and 7 km visibility.

 Wind Analysis